zackpeterson/kata-word-search/log.md

 I created a third method *Solve()* that searches all positions to find all instances of any of several words.

 I created a unit test using DynamicData with complex objects to test that the *Puzzle* constructor correctly populates the *Solution* list of *FoundWord* type objects.

+## Input and output

+I made the program output the puzzle solution to the console.

+I made the program accept a filename as an optional command line argument.

+I added a tiny bit of error checking and hints:
+ * `failed to load file"`
+ * `failed to parse puzzle`